Environment

 3. 3

-Feed with a high-potassium fertilizer in late winter (January-February) — potassium supports flower development.
-A fertilizer with an NPK ratio of 3-1-5 or similar high-K formulation applied as bloom initiation begins can support flower stalk development.
+Feed with a high-potassium, lower-nitrogen fertilizer in late winter (January–February) — potassium and phosphorus support flower development while excess nitrogen favors leaves instead.
+A fertilizer with an NPK ratio of roughly 3-1-5 or similar high-K formulation applied as bloom initiation begins can support flower stalk development.

 4. 4

-Be patient.
-Even with optimal care, a plant that has never bloomed may take 1–2 full seasonal cycles of improved conditions before a flower stalk appears.
+Be patient and track conditions across a full year rather than judging after a single season.
+Even with optimal care, a plant that has never bloomed may take 1–2 full seasonal cycles of improved light, feeding, and winter rest before a flower stalk appears.

 Prevention